Pogobot: an Open-Source, Low-Cost Robot for Swarm Robotics and Programmable Active Matter: Design and Hardware

-The \textbf{BELLY} board focuses on energy management and locomotion.
+The Belly board focuses on energy management and locomotion.
 It features three motor interfaces used to power three motors (two are used for differential drive, one is available for any further need).
 The exact use of the motor for motility varies depending on the design used (either vibration-enabled stick and slip, or wheeled locomotion, see Fig.\ref{fig:pogobots}).
-The BELLY board also supports battery management and includes the structure for connecting a 3.3V LiFePO4 CR2 battery underneath.
+The Belly board also supports battery management and includes the structure for connecting a 3.3V LiFePO4 CR2 battery underneath.
 Using LiFePO4 technology was motivated by durability and safety features, as well as their lower environmental impact (incl. being cobalt-free).
 In addition, four programmable LEDs are positioned to face each direction.
+Autonomy is from 60~min (motors at full speed, all LEDs on) to 120~min (motors half-speed, no LED, no communication).

-All 3D-printed parts (CAPSULE, SKIRT, HAT) are customisable at will.
-The CAPSULE is designed as a universal cradle for the electronics, motors and battery.
-The SKIRT is plugged underneath the CAPSULE to accommodate the physical part of the vibration-based locomotion: toothbrush heads or 3D-printed legs or brush can be attached.
-The CAPSULE and SKIRT can also be printed as one module, including a specific design for wheel-based locomotion (wheels are also 3D-printed).
+All 3D-printed parts (Capsule, Skirt, Hat) are customisable.
+The Capsule is designed as a universal cradle for the electronics, motors and battery.
+The Skirt is plugged underneath the Capsule to accommodate the physical part of the vibration-based locomotion: toothbrush heads, 3D-printed legs, or brushes can be attached (see Section~\ref{sec:loco}).
+The Capsule and Skirt can also be printed as one module, including a specific design for wheel-based locomotion (wheels are also 3D-printed).

+Table~\ref{tab:platforms} shows how Pogobot takes a unique position at the intersection of Swarm Robotics and (Programmable) Active Matter.
+To some extent, Pogobot is envisioned as an improved replacement for the famous but discontinued Kilobot platform.
+Moreover, the versatile nature of the Pogobot 3D-printed parts, which can be re-designed to fit a particular set of requirements, is meant to be particularly attractive for experimental studies in soft matter and active matter physics.